-We often receive questions regarding new & existing ponds, streambank erosion, and the purchase and development of rural lands.
-Explore each of the booklets below for answers to commonly asked questions.
+We often receive questions regarding new & existing ponds, streambank erosion, wet backyards, and the purchase and development of rural lands.
+Explore each of the resource guides below for answers to commonly asked questions.

 Ohio Drainage Laws

 Because legal conflicts over water are on the rise in Ohio, it is important to have an understanding of our state’s water rights.
 Ohio’s Drainage Laws have adopted a doctrine of “reasonable use” but what exactly does this mean?
 Simply stated, a landowner’s use of surface water must be reasonable, and may not unreasonably interfere with another property.